 Transformed into the kind of wickedly confident Hollywood thriller you pray to see once in a decade, Gillian Flynn's absorbing missing-wife novel emerges – via a faithful script by the author herself – as the stealthiest comedy since ‘American Psycho’.
 It's a hypnotically perverse film, one that redeems your faith in studio smarts (but not, alas, in tabloid crime reporting or, indeed, marriage).
 No secrets will be revealed here, apart from an obvious one: director David Fincher, also the maker of 'Seven', 'Zodiac' and 'The Social Network', is more than just your everyday stylish cynic.

-Five years of matrimony haven't been kind to the Dunnes, a pair of formerly dazzling NYC writers rocked by layoffs, family illness and a resentful move to a Missouri dead zone.
-We learn this early on, after the disaster that kicks off the movie: Nick (Ben Affleck, never better) stops home after a neighbor phones him about his cat that's slipped out the front door.
-Inside, he finds shattered glass everywhere but no Amy (Rosamund Pike, delivering a ghostly yet dominant turn that's the year's biggest surprise).
+Five years of matrimony haven't been kind to the Dunnes, a pair of formerly dazzling NYC writers rocked by redundancy, family illness and a resentful move to rural Missouri.
+We learn this early on, after the disaster that kicks off the movie: Nick (Ben Affleck, never better) rushes home from work after a neighbour phones to say his cat has slipped out and the front door is wide open.
+Inside, he finds shattered glass everywhere but no Amy (Rosamund Pike, delivering a ghostly yet dominant performance that's the year's biggest surprise).
 Has she been snatched?
-Cops gather, along with news trucks, Amy's snobby Manhattan parents and a dawning sense of media frenzy in need of a culprit.
-Nick, who's a touch too aloof, comes in handy in this regard.
+Cops gather, along with news trucks, Amy's snobby Manhattan parents and a dawning sense that here we have a media frenzy in need of a culprit.
+Nick, who's a touch too aloof, is the perfect suspect.

 Cast and crew